Melton railway station, Melbourne

-Melton railway station is a regional railway station on the Ararat line.
+Melton is a regional railway station operated by V/Line on the Ararat and Ballarat lines, part of the Victoria rail network.
 It serves the outer-western suburb of Melton South, in Melbourne, Victoria, Australia.
-Melton is a ground level premium station featuring two side platforms.
-It opened on 2 April 1884, with the second platform added in 1991.
+Melton is an elevated premium station with four platforms.
+Platform 1 and 4 are side platforms, and platforms 2 and 3 share an island platform with two faces.
+It opened on 2 April 1884, with the current station provided in September 2026 by the Level Crossing Removal Project.

-The station is currently being rebuilt as part of the Level Crossing Removal Project, with the new station planned to open in 2026.
-The new station will be an elevated premium station with four platforms.
-Platform 1 and 4 will be side platforms, and Platform 2 and 3 will be an island platform with two faces.
-The new station will accommodate 9-carriage VLocity trains, which are planned to be introduced on the line in 2027.
+Platforms 1 and 2 have been designed to be able to accommodate 9-carriage V/Line VLocity trains.

 History

 19th century

 Melton Station opened when the railway line from Braybrook Junction (Sunshine) was extended to the suburb.
 Like the suburb itself, the station was named after Melton Mowbray in Leicestershire, England.

 In 1886, the line was extended westward to Parwan and, being on a single track section, the station was the site of a crossing loop from that time.
 By 1889, the station had an interlocked signal box, single passenger platform, and a three-track yard.
 There was a goods shed opposite the passenger platform.